by Jonas E. Alexis & Merlin L. Miller

 Many others will keep their heads in the sand, as they simply don’t want to know, or face, the troubling realities.
 But a growing number are privately confiding in me their support and agreement with the themes of this book.
 There is hope, although overcoming the effects of a Zionist ideological brainwashing is not easy.

-Alexis: Let’s switch gear a bit here.
+Alexis: Let’s switch gears a bit here.
 You had an interesting encounter with a Jewish classmate at West Point.
 You say,

 “A Jewish classmate who I had considered one of my best West Point friends (he was in our wedding) became very distant when I mentioned the USS Liberty story.
 Subsequently, I would get group emails from him denigrating any and all enemies of Israel and calling for actions against the Iranians.